hcientist/OnlinePythonTutor/wishlist.md

 - implement *backend* breakpoints (like the Python #break annotation) for all other languages, so that overly-long execution traces don't get generated even for larger pieces of code
   - right now there are breakpoints in the frontend, but that doesn't help when the backend already executes for > 1,000 steps; we need breakpoints in the backend (likely implement as comment annotations or GUI clicks in the code editor gutter) to really clamp down on overly-long executions
 - more reliable and faster server-side execution for non-Python backends
+- it's a known problem that lots of users try to enter code that's too long and/or runs for too many steps. maybe offer suggestions for users to heuristically shorten their code
+  - e.g., make certain variable values smaller for running loops fewer times, make strings shorter, numbers smaller, etc. to get at the heart of the algorithm at play
+  - this likely involves analyzing both the static code *and* the dynamic execution trace

+## Advanced Data Rendering

+- displaying large data structures by summarizing or truncating them (e.g., [1, 2, ..., 998, 999, 1000]), with clickable expansions
+  - more generally, think about semantic zooming, overview+detail, or Table Lens (see Pirolli, Card, et al.)
+  - could summarize as data visualizations like sparklines or summary tables (e.g., counts of commonly-occurring values)
+  - or maybe even "zooming out" to the point where data structures appear as abbreviated plain-text to take focus off heap details
+- multiple custom views of the same underlying data. e.g.,:
+  - C char arrays: view as strings or as encoded binary bytes?
+  - C unions can be viewed in different ways
+  - Python 2 strings: view as text or as encoded binary bytes?
+  - objects: view as their constituent parts or as their "toString()"-like representation?
+  - more extreme: a binary blob can represent, say, a JPEG image; should we decode and display it?
+- multiple linked representations: the ability to have one variable map to multiple visualization components.
+  - This is useful for, say, an NLP dynamic programming algorithm where the code must both keep track of a parse tree and a 2-D matrix for the dynamic programming table, and both should update in unison.
+- more detailed visualizations of data structure element accesses or slices ([GitHub Issue](https://github.com/pgbovine/OnlinePythonTutor/issues/185))
+- more advanced data structure displays (see [v3 project ideas doc](v3/docs/project-ideas.md) for details):
+  - e.g., 2-D matrices, 2-D microworlds like Pac-Man or Game of Life, bitmap images, trees, graphs, etc. of the sort covered by typical algorithms or data structures textbooks (e.g., CLRS or [AIMA](https://www.google.com/search?q=Artificial+Intelligence%3A+A+Modern+Approach&oq=Artificial+Intelligence%3A+A+Modern+Approach&aqs=chrome..69i57j69i60.2409j1j7&sourceid=chrome&ie=UTF-8))
+  - e.g., a file object may be visualized as a text buffer with file location pointers; an automata object may be visualized as a Graphviz-like finite state machine; a pair of numerical arrays may be rendered as a scatterplot; a 2-D matrix of RGB values may be rendered as a bitmap image (e.g., for Media Computation); a symbolic math/formal-methods library data structure could be rendered in LaTeX format as mathematical equations
+- rendering data structures commonly used in data science or machine learning (e.g., tables, data frames, SQL-like operations, 2D plots showing points, lines, and curves)
+  - for inspirations here, look at diagrams used in pandas, scikit-learn, and the R tidyverse
+- better rendering of tree recursive algorithms (e.g., fibonacci, tree traversals), such as putting frames in an execution *tree* instead of linearizing them into a stack
+- allowing instructors to add interactivity to visualizations, such as blanking out object values and making learners guess what value goes where, making learners drag and drop pointers to the right places, making them guess which line executes next, or other sorts of "micro-quizzes" to get learners more engaged
+- custom rendering API: Right now Python Tutor renders data structures in a single, fixed way.
+However, different instructors have different preferences for how they want certain objects to render on-screen (and argue passionately for their specific tastes).
+There's currently no way for them to specify these custom rendering schemes without mucking around with intricate JavaScript code in the frontend.
+How can we make this easier?

 ## Other